 If an employee harms someone on the job, his employer can be charged with negligent hiring if a court determines the employer knew or should have known through a background check the employee was dangerous.
 Employers are increasingly being held responsible for negligent hiring, and more than 70% of employers involved in negligent hiring cases lose their lawsuits.

 How can I avoid being accused of negligent hiring?

 Employers can show that they practice the due diligence required to avoid negligent hiring by having solid pre-employment screening practices in place.
 Most pre-employment screening programs include a criminal background search conducted at the court for each place the candidate has lived for the last seven years.
-Employers should also verify work history at each company the applicant has worked for the last seven years.
+Employers should also verify work history at each company for which the applicant has worked in the last seven years.
 All degrees and licenses claimed by the applicant should also be verified.
 These simple steps may be enough to show that an employer took reasonable precautions before hiring an applicant.

 What do I need to conduct a background check?